ntmbayfield/g88-lecture-docs/Computer Science/OOP/Inheritance_Encapsulation.md

 #Objectives
 - Be able to describe
-	- Inheritance and the types of inheritance.
+	- Inheritance and the types of inheritance
-	- Subclasses and superclasses.
+	- Subclasses and superclasses
-	- Uninheritable classes and Overriding.
+	- Uninheritable classes and overriding
-	- The difference between class and prototypal inheritance.
+	- The difference between class and prototypal inheritance
 	- Encapsulation

 ---